 What is Malign Sorcery?

 Malign Sorcery was a “Battle Magic Expansion” that was released day and date with the Soul Wars expansion in 2018.
 Although technically an expansion, due to its simultaneous release with the “2.0” version of Age of Sigmar it’s widely considered a part of the core game.
-The box set included 13 models for endless spells and warscrolls for each one.
-There was also a 14th warscroll for the “Balewind Vortex” which was a terrain piece in Warhammer Fantasy Battles and has since been repurposed for the expansion.
-I’ll be including it here for the sake of completeness.
+The box set includes 13 models for endless spells.
+As of this writing about half of them see comp play.